SimonG5/NeuralGS/README.md

 # NeuralGS

-A neural network framework written in c++ alongside eigen.
+A neural network written in c++ along side Eigen3 and Nlohmann Json